primer/css/modules/primer-popover/README.md

 status: Experimental
 -->

 Popovers are used to bring attention to specific user interface elements, typically to suggest an action or to guide users through a new experience.

+{:toc}

-They consist of:
+Popover's consist of:

 - The block element, `.Popover`, which simply positions its content absolutely atop other body content.
 - The child element, `.Popover-message`, which contains the markup for the intended messaging and the visual "caret."